geektutor/Leaderboard/laststraw.md

 # Design

 Make a scene conveying the need for automation, assets can be gotten from 3D websites.
-Pay special concentration to lighting.
+Pay special attention to lighting.
 Must use Eevie render to generate an image.
 Submission format is in the form of assets used + PNG/JPG + .Blend file

 # Backend